Last Updated: December 27, 2017

 1. Layout Inspector: Layout Inspector is an interesting tool to help track view and their respective properties.
 It contains-

-• Properties Table - contains the properties attached to respective view. e.g:layouts/methods/padding and many more.
+• Properties Table - contains the properties attached to the respective view. e.g.: layouts/methods/padding and many more.

 a) How to enable it?